unixisking/pattern-matching-algorithms/README.md

 #### Usage

-To run the hash table implementation : test
+To run the hash table implementation :

 ```c